-The Company applied IFRS 16 using the modified retrospective method.
-Under this method, financial information will not be restated and will continue to be reported under accounting standards in effect for those periods.
-The Company will recognize lease liabilities related to its lease commitments for its office lease, other leased buildings, and an equipment lease.
-The lease liabilities will be measured at present value of the remaining lease payments, discounted using the Company's estimated incremental borrowing rate as at March 1, 2019, the date of initial application, resulting in no adjustment to the opening balance of deficit.
-The associated right-of-use assets ("RoU asset") will be measured at the lease liabilities amounts.
+The Company records all leases similar to finance leases recognizing lease liabilities related to its lease commitments for its office lease, other leased buildings, and an equipment lease.
+The lease liabilities are measured at present value of the remaining lease payments and discounted using the Company's estimated incremental borrowing rate.
+The associated right-of-use assets ("RoU asset") will be measured at the lease liabilities amounts and included in Property and Equipment.